 But one very fortuitous evening, while in a attendance at a boxing match at Madison Square Garden, Stallone watched in awe as what he described as a “nobody boxer” slugged it out for twelve astounding rounds with the World Heavyweight Champion Muhammad Ali.

-After the fight, and with a flame burning in his belly, Stallone rushed home and began writing.
-Three days later he finished the first draft of the screenplay entitled “Rocky.”
+After the fight, with a flame burning in his belly, Stallone rushed home and began writing.
+Three days later, he finished the first draft of the screenplay entitled “Rocky.”

-Stallone submitted the script to his agent.
+He submitted the script to his agent.
 His agent submitted the script to a film studio.
 The studio liked what they read and offered $20,000 for the script.
-They also named Ryan O'Neal and Burt Reynolds as possible actors to play the role of Stallone's southpaw pugilist from Philly.
+They also named Ryan O'Neal and Burt Reynolds as possible actors to play the role of the southpaw pugilist from Philly.

-The studio wanted the project.
-They upped their offer to $80,000–on the condition that Stallone gave up on the idea of playing the lead character.
+Still wanting the project, they upped their offer to $80,000 on the condition that Stallone give up on the idea of playing the lead character.
 He turned them down again.

-An additional $30,000 was added to the studio's already hefty six-figure offer.
+An additional $30,000 was tacked on to the studio's already hefty six-figure offer.
 Stallone informed them that he would rather not see the screenplay made into a film at all if he couldn't play Rocky.

 Reference: The One Minute Millionaire by Mark Victor Hansen and Robert G. Allen